sjfricke/SpeedMySite/README.md

      * `false` will not save any photos to disk, only shows in report
      * `new` will only save the new photos
    * Example: `node SpeedMySite http://www.google.com --images new`

+## Current Issues

+Have found I still need to work on a way to correctly get photos when they are sized and styled with background css attributes.
+Also dynamically loaded pages (like angular site) that don't have the image up don't have a display size so will need to find the size in the css.